captain0jay/Hault/Readme.md

 - Jwt secret key

 ### What are the env variables we need
+- dont worry non-developers you dont have to add the credentials that we will discuss later you have to add it in the render website itself after clicking `deploy on render`
-dont worry non-developers you just have to add a .env file in root directory thats it
+- for developers add a .env file in root directory thats it

+`non developers can head down to`<a href="#installation">Installation</a>`section and skip this part you will be instructed what to do there`

-what will be in .env file?
-the credentials yu got fom websites will go here
+so what are the credentials we need that will be in .env file? the credentials yu got fom websites will go here
 ```
 PORT=3000